 Let $U \subset \C^n$ be a convex neighborhood of the origin, and define $U^* := \{ z : \bar{z} \in U \}$.
 Suppose that the series \eqref{eq:series} converges in $U \times U^*$.
 Let $L$ be an affine $m$-plane in $\bC^n$ (i.e. an element of $G_{m,n}$).
 Let $E \colon \C^m \to \C^n$ be an affine embedding of $L$ in $\bC^n$.
 If $L$ intersects $U$, then define

-It is not hard to show that the rank does not depend on the particular embedding $E$, and therefore the notation makes sense.
-Furthermore as $U$ is convex $U \cap L$ is always connected.
+It is not hard to show that the rank does not depend on the particular embedding $E$, and therefore the notation is well-defined.
+Furthermore as $U$ is convex, $U \cap L$ is always connected.
 If $L$ does not intersect $U$, then define

 Let $\N_0 = \N \cup \{ 0 \}$.